THE VFA PIONEER HISTORIES PROJECT

 JW: But she was at a different place than I’ll say we were at that age.

 BM: Absolutely.
-And I think maybe where White women are today.
+And I think maybe where white women are today.
 If you look at elections, I mean, women, they always vote.
-I don’t know if they voted for Harris, the majority of White women.
+I don’t know if they voted for Harris, the majority of white women.
 But more women voted for Trump, a majority, than voted for Hillary.
 I know that for sure.
-And I mean, after all, Coney Barrett, I think of her at that abortion thing that I talked about, the Speak Out.
+And I mean, after all, Coney Barrett, I think of her at that abortion action that I talked about, the Speak Out.
 That one woman, I think I could say her name, Barbara Kaminski.
 She actually was not able to find an abortionist.
 So, she delivered the child, a daughter, and she talked about how every birthday was very hard for her.
 The day the child was born, she thought of the kid.
 She gave the kid up for adoption.

 As if women are so callous that having a child, all they’ll do is they’ll throw it away and they’ll leave it in the church or somewhere.
 Not a garbage can, but a place where someone will find it.
 And that’ll be it.
 They’ll walk away and they’ll never think about it again.
 The horrors imposed upon women.
 The bleeding out in the parking lots, the women dying because they can’t get access now, bans across the country.
 It wasn’t that way.
 We still have illegal abortions, I guess, and it was that way before Roe.
 But we didn’t hear about it.